zzx0220/mri-suite-freesurfer/README.md

 # Pull and push
 Use the github workflow to automatically build the image after push to the github repository.

+# Pre-settings
+Because the extract data of freesurfer is too large, please mannually extract it when using this image.

 # Mount local data
 Usually we want to mount local data to the container, set this when run this image by
 ```